Ben McDonald: Post-baseball career

 McDonald is a color commentator for Orioles telecasts on MASN and on the radio for the Orioles Radio Network.
 He served as an assistant coach for the Denham Springs High School softball team in Denham Springs, Louisiana.
 He also is a color analyst for the NCAA Baseball Tournament on ESPN.

 Personal life

+McDonald began dating Nicole Smith, a local girl and his college sweetheart, in 1989.
+Given an extended 1994-1995 baseball offseason due to the players' strike, the couple married on November 19, 1994.
+They share two children: daughter Jorie and son Jase.

+Daughter Jorie was coached in softball by her father while she was growing up.
+She got married in 2025.

-McDonald and his wife Nicole have a son and a daughter.
-His son, Jase McDonald, pitched for LSU-Eunice.
+Jase McDonald was coached in baseball by his father.
+Like his father, Jase was a college pitcher.
+Jase pitched for LSU-Eunice.